OT20031003/Latent-Diffusion/README.md

 The input image compressed by AutoEncoder.

 ### Received Image
-The image with noise sampling.
+The image with noise sampling. (channel noise = 0 dB)

 ![image with sampling](./outputs/txt2img-samples/output_0_1.png)